mleduque/Forgotten-Armament/UPDATED-ITEM-DESCRIPTIONS.md

 #### Adventurer's Robe
 - +5% resistance to slashing, piercing, and crushing damage

+#### Knave's Robe
+- Each time the wearer is hit, there is a 10% chance of him/her turning invisible
+- While hidden or invisible, the wearer is non-detectable by magical means such as Detect Invisibility and scrying

 #### Traveler's Robe
 - Remove all previous stats
 - +1 Bonus to AC